HMazharHameed/GismaTeaching/Data Management/SQL/Structured.md

 ---

-## SQL Task: Retrieve Personal Information with Address
+## Task 1: Retrieve Personal Information with Address

 This task involves retrieving personal information along with addresses from two tables: `Person` and `Address`.
 The goal is to list each person's first name, last name, city, and state.
 If the address information is missing